GMP Standard Operating Procedures (SOP)

 Retest Dating

-The period of time following analysis that a material can be used prior to retesting and the setting of a new retest date, providing the material has been stored under appropriate conditions.
+The period of time following analysis that a material can be used prior to retesting and setting a new retest date, provided the material has been stored under appropriate conditions.

 Calibration of Laboratory Instruments